tillahoffmann/obsidian-jupyter/README.md

 ## Settings

 * Python interpreter: path to the python interpreter used to execute code, e.g. `/usr/bin/python`.
+* Setup script: script that is run prior to every execution of a python code block.

 The python interpreter can also be specified for each document using YAML frontmatter.